gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 * `Failed` indicates the job has failed due to an error

 Once a job is completed (either `Done` or `Failed`), you will receive an email updating you of said completion.
-It will also appear in the `Notifications` tab (bell icon in the top right corner).
+It will also appear in the *Notifications* tab (bell icon in the top right corner).

 ### Filtering jobs

 After running a lot of jobs, you might find your *MONITOR* page to be quite crowded.
 This is especially true with this tutorial where some jobs are run for each of the 22 chromosomes.
 To find a specific job, you can filter out the *MONITOR* page.

 In this tutorial, all jobs have specific [tags](#tags) which help with filtering.
-By default, tags are not used in filtering on the *MONITOR* page, you need to add them in the `Filter settings` tab (three bars in the top right corner).
+By default, tags are not used in filtering on the *MONITOR* page, you need to add them in the *Filter settings* tab (three stacked bars in the top right corner).

 > Please note, in this tutorial, jobs are tagged with the software used (plink or regenie), the phenotype (BMI), the step of the analysis (QC, GWAS, Step 0 to 2) and lastly the chromosome number (c1 to 22) if jobs are separated per chromosome.